Founded in 1874 and still thriving today

 "Chautauqua is to be a center for the identification and development of the best in human values...to be a resource for the enriched understanding of the opportunities and obligations of community, family and personal life by fostering the sharing of varied cultural, educational, religious and recreational experience."

-Places that reflect a Similar Magic
+Places that reflect a similar magic

 Balboa Park: San Diego’s Global Destination